Reviewing Shapeways (SHPW) & Its Peers

 |$104.56 million

-This is a summary of recent recommendations and price targets for Shapeways and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for Shapeways and its competitors, as reported by MarketBeat.com.

 |Sell Ratings